-One of the appealing characteristics of Panama for many expats, is that the cost of living can be significantly lower than what you’re used to in the United States or Canada.
+One of Panama’s appealing characteristics for many expats is that the cost of living can be significantly lower than what you’re used to in the United States or Canada.
 But is this true in Panama City?
 Let’s find out!

-With a population of almost 2,000,000, Panama City is the largest city in Panama.
+Panama City is the largest city in Panama, with a population of almost 2,000,000.
 It is known for the Panama Canal, its wonderful tropical climate (average temperatures hover around 88°F all year), and its blend of modern and colonial-era neighborhoods.

 Panama is a major international city.
-Thanks to the presence of the Panama Canal, it’s an important city for trade, and there are many international companies with offices in the city.
+Thanks to the Panama Canal, it’s an essential city for trade, and many global companies have offices there.
 It has a stunning, modern skyline and overlooks the Bay of Panama.

-You’ll find excellent amenities within Panama City, including a great healthcare system with a Johns Hopkins-affiliated hospital.
-There’s an amazing culinary scene and endless recreation opportunities.
+Panama City offers excellent amenities, including a great healthcare system with a Johns Hopkins-affiliated hospital, an amazing culinary scene, and endless recreation opportunities.

 Panama City has options to suit every lifestyle– if you’re looking for a busy city center with lively nightlife, you can find it.
 Or, if you prefer the peaceful life of the suburbs with access to amenities like shopping malls, gyms, and restaurants, you can find that too!

 There are many parks in Panama City.
-The Parque Natural Metropolitano, a tropical rainforest within city limits, is one of the most exhilarating experiences Panama City has to offer.
-This 573-acre park is home to more than 200 bird species, including keel-billed toucans, which are the ultimate symbol of paradise.
+The Parque Natural Metropolitano, a tropical rainforest within city limits, is one of the most exhilarating experiences the city has to offer.
+This 573-acre park is home to more than 200 bird species, including keel-billed toucans, the ultimate symbol of paradise.

 Keep reading as we break down the cost of living in Panama City.